tskit-dev/tutorials/docs/wfforward.md

 For many standard modeling scenarios, it is straightforward to start the forward simulation with a set of nodes and edges generated by a coalescent simulation.
 However, it is important to recognize that this approach does not easily generalize.
 If your forward simulation involves complex demographic and/or life history scenarios, then it is very likely that its effective population size is quite different from that assumed by Kingman's coalescent or that an $N_e$ simply does not exist for your model.
 For the former case, it is possible (in an "on paper" sense) to generate an initial history under the correct model, and doing so may require a custom coalescent simulation.
 For the latter scenario, where no sensible definition of $N_e$ holds, you may simply have to simulate longer, and implement a check after simulating for a certain length of time that each marginal tree has a single root.

 We have only shown very simple examples of seeding with trees.
 It is completely possible to seed a forward simulation with an `msprime.TreeSequence` generated under a model of population structure with unequal effective sizes, asymmetric migration, and change in effective sizes in each deme over time.
-We leave that as an exercise for the reader...
+We leave that as an excercise for the reader...

+**Detail:** Readers familiar with `msprime` will note that, although the time units of the input `TreeSequence` are generations, that the input times are not all integer values.
+That seems to be "fine", in the sense that we've done a lot of testing of simulation output and things are turning out as we expect them to.